 The continuing growth of research into the underlying causes of the diseases of aging brings with it the opportunity to build a rejuvenation biotechnology industry, an industry which builds on the strengths of regenerative medicine.
 "As the key players in this new industry are realizing, the translation of this research into real products promises great rewards but comes with unique challenges.
 Overcoming these challenges will require the coordinated efforts of multiple stakeholders, including academic, industrial, political, regulatory and financial institutions."
-Mike Kope, CEO, SENS Research Foundation The Rejuvenation Biotechnology 2014 conference, which ran August 21st to 23rd in Santa Clara, CA, brought together these stakeholders to deepen their mutual understanding of the field, build communities of interest, and spur collaborations which will accelerate progress towards a mature industry.
+Mike Kope, CEO, SENS Research Foundation The Rejuvenation Biotechnology 2014 conference, which ran August 21st to 23rd in Santa Clara, CA, brought together these stakeholders to deepen their mutual understanding of the field, new crossdisciplinary modes, and spur collaborations which will accelerate progress towards a mature industry.
 Presentations and panel discussions included leaders in Alzheimer's, cardiovascular, and cancer research, together with key players in business and venture capital.
-These conference sessions combined scientific discussion with the wider considerations necessary for a successful pipeline from research to product. "a successful pipeline from research to product" George Church (Harvard and MIT), Peter Diamandis (XPRIZE and Human Longevity Inc.) and Jim O'Neill (Mithril Capital Management) gave keynote speeches. research Our Research Advisory Board is made up of 25 field-leading scientists who help guide our research strategy, assisting us in our mission to transform the way the world researches and treats the diseases of aging.
+Keynote speeches were delivered by George Church (Harvard and MIT), Peter Diamandis (XPRIZE and Human Longevity Inc.) and Jim O'Neill (Mithril Capital Management). the opportunity to build a rejuvenation biotechnology industry More than 355 attendees brought the vision, experience and energy to pave the way for the future of the Rejuvenation Biotechnology community.
+Want to learn more?
+Watch the Rejuvenation Biotechnology conference videos at www.sens.org. research Our Research Advisory Board is made up of 25 field-leading scientists who help guide our research strategy, assisting us in our mission to transform the way the world researches and treats the diseases of aging.